mdlayher/waveform/README.md

 Go package capable of generating waveform images from audio streams.
 MIT Licensed.

+This library supports any audio streams which the [azul3d/audio.v1](http://azul3d.org/audio.v1) package is able to decode.
+At the time of writing, this includes:
+  - WAV
+  - FLAC

 An example binary called `waveform` is provided which show's the library's usage.
 Please see [cmd/waveform/README.md](https://github.com/mdlayher/waveform/blob/master/cmd/waveform/README.md)
 for details.